 - My San Marzano Tomato Sauce is a great option for dipping.

 - The rounds are crispiest when enjoyed right away, but you can keep leftovers in an airtight container in the fridge for up to a few days.
 Reheat in the oven at 400 degrees F for a few minutes and turn on the broiler for a minute or two at the end to crisp them up if desired.

-- This should serve about 4 people as a side, but you may need to use a second eggplant if they are small.
+- This should serve about 3 to 4 people as a side, but you may need to use a second eggplant if they are small.